 Today’s article is a rarity.
 I generally write the articles for this list but every now and then one really hits home and I’ll forward it.
 This is one of those articles.
 No one alive remembers what it means to live in a country where the Bible is truly respected.
 A local reporter (Wichita, Ks) in 2004 did a local average on divorces and they hit 70% in 2002.
 I.E. 70 divorces for every 100 marriages.
 By way of contrast, once upon a time, long, long ago….
 In 1870, there was only one divorce for every 34 marriages.

 Times have changed.
 All of us, even the innocent, have been affected by all this.
 Even those with godly happy homes have not escaped the pain.
 For example, my little sister was murdered over a divorce gone awry.
 The human heart truly needs it’s creator!
 This article below puts a human face on one of the great tragedies of our time.
+Yours in Christ,

 Jerry Blount